Exploring new physics contributions to $CP$ violation in $\tau^- \to K^-\pi^0\nu_{\tau} $: Introduction

+The aim of this paper is to analyze how to generate a $CP$ violation in the semileptonic $\vert\Delta S \vert=1$ tau decays in the integrated and nonintegrated $CP$ asymmetries.
+We shall apply these considerations to specific models of New Physics (NP) such as 2HDM III and in the SM extensions with scalar leptoquarks.
+With the presence of new weak phases and new tensor operator, we analyze the direct CP violating effects in the decay rate of $\tau^-\to K^-\pi^0\nu_\tau$.

 This paper is organized as follows.
-In Sec.~\ref{ge}, we derive the effective Hamiltonian describing semileptonic $\vert\Delta S \vert=1$ tau decays, $\tau^- \to s \bar{u}\nu_{\tau}$ transition, in the presence of new physics (NP) beyond SM decay.
+In Sec.~\ref{ge}, we present the effective Hamiltonian describing semileptonic $\vert\Delta S \vert=1$ tau decays, $\tau^- \to s \bar{u}\nu_{\tau}$ transition, in the presence of NP beyond SM.
 Based on this Hamiltonian, we derive the general expression of the differential decay width of the decay process $\tau^-\to K^-\pi^0\nu_\tau$.
-Switching off NP contributions to the differential decay width, we show in Sec.~\ref{sM} that no direct CP asymmetry in the decay rate of $\tau^-\to K^-\pi^0\nu_\tau$ can be generated in the SM at tree-level.
+Switching off NP contributions to the differential decay width, we show in Sec.~\ref{icpv} and \ref{lcpv} that no direct CP asymmetry in the decay rate of $\tau^-\to K^-\pi^0\nu_\tau$ can be generated in the SM at tree-level.

 In Sec.~\ref{Hig}, we derive the analytic expressions of the Wilson coefficients up to one loop level originating from the charged Higgs mediation in 2HDM III.
-In addition, we give our estimation of the direct CP asymmetry in the decay rate of $\tau^-\to K^-\pi^0\nu_\tau$.
+Leptoquarks contributions to these processes are presented in \ref{Leptoquark}.
+In Sec.~\ref{Hig} also, we give our estimation of the direct CP asymmetry in the decay rate of $\tau^-\to K^-\pi^0\nu_\tau$.
+In Sec.~\ref{lcpv} we give our prediction for the local CP violation in the same decay mode.
 Finally, in Sec.~\ref{sec:conclusion}, we give our conclusion.